Supporting Welsh heritage at The National Eisteddfod

 Large red letters spelling ‘Eisteddfod’ in front of tents in a field

-This summer our Wales team are heading to Wrecsam to connect with communities and share the work we support at The National Eisteddfod.
+This summer our Wales team headed to Wrecsam to connect with communities and share the work we support at The National Eisteddfod.

 What is the Eisteddfod?